35 items found

 Use the filters below to refine your search...

 Breaking Bad: How transnational drug trafficking creates violent masculinities in local Caribbean communities in Port of Spain

-To study the impact of transnational organised crime (TNOC) and drug-trafficking on poor urban communities in Port-of-Spain, Trinidad.
-The city has seen crime and violence soar since the mid-1990s as
+This project addresses the impact of transnational organised crime (TNOC) and drug-trafficking on poor urban communities in Port-of-Spain, Trinidad, by considering the ‘transnational-to-community’ impact of drug-trafficking.

 This project builds on an FGM information webapp that was successfully developed for young people by Coventry University.